RyanCather/SubjectWebsite/Writerside/topics/ESP32 Feather Project.md

   [](https://code.visualstudio.com/download)

-  Installing it on Linux may be more complicated and particular to the specific installlation of Linux.
+  Installing it on Linux may be more complicated and particular to the specific installation of Linux.
 Some instructions can be found here

   [](https://code.visualstudio.com/docs/setup/linux)